 - Picnic Area

-- Farm and nature programs for all ages, including onsite and offsite summer camps, nature-based preschool, local and offsite birding trips, and Know Your Food programs.
+- Farm and nature programs for all ages including summer camp, birding walks, nature-based preschool, and more.

 - School and group programs for all ages and grade levels.

 - Three-season CSA program (Spring, Summer, and Fall), plus a seasonal Farm Stand that sells a variety of Drumlin Farm produce and other products.

 - Easy hike to the top of our drumlin, one of the highest points in the Greater Boston area.

 - The Mass Audubon Shop, which carries products that help celebrate the wonders of nature.

 All of the land at our wildlife sanctuaries is protected.
 By conserving these open spaces, Mass Audubon, along with our members and partners, is able to fulfill its mission of protecting the nature of Massachusetts.
 When visiting, please take note of the following regulations:

 - No dog walking or horseback riding; please leave all animals and pets at home (service animals welcome)